A surrogate mother is a woman who carries an embryo for a couple in which the woman is not biologically able to fall pregnant

 Surrogacy at the Institute of Life:

-Our clinic offers extensive counseling on the issue of surrogacy.
-We cover all the possible aspects, from emotional and mental implications to the tests surrogate mothers must undergo, offering the right options for the ideal artificial reproduction method each time, always pursuant to the legal framework in force.
+Our Unit offers extensive counseling on the issue of surrogacy.
+We address all possible aspects, from emotional and mental effects, to the tests surrogate mothers must undergo.
+We also provide the best choices for the most optimal IVF method in each case, always in line with the legal framework in force.

 Sperm Donation When a partner’s sperm is not able to fertilize the egg and shows serious pathology following special...